sendgrid/docs/source/User_Guide/Suppressions/global_unsubscribes.md

   show: true
 ---

-Global unsubscribes happen when a recipient indicates that they would like to opt out from any email that you send.
+Global unsubscribes happen when a recipient indicates that they would like to opt out from any email that you send by clicking on the  [Unsubscribe From All Emails link]({{root_url}}/User_Guide/Templates/create_edit.html#-Unsubscribe-Substitution-Tags) within your emails.
 The list provided here can be filtered by email address or date.

 {% anchor h2 %}
 Searching Global Unsubscribes by Date